rust-lang/rust/text/0000-non-exhaustive.md

 let Config { 0: width, 1: height, .. } = config;
 ```

+We can think of this as lowering the visibility of the constructor to
+`pub(crate)` if it is marked as `pub`, then applying the standard structure
+rules.

 ## Unit structs

 Unit structs will work very similarly to tuple structs.
 Consider this struct: